 What’s So Serious About the Impact?

 Shootings, fires, pandemic deaths, crimes, the death of a beloved celebrity… Headlines are constantly blasted on televisions, newspapers, radios, even in conversations.
 There’s no ignoring them.
-And small children are aware when something scary is happening, which can escalate into feelings of trauma.
+Both small children and older teens are aware when something scary is happening, which can escalate into feelings of trauma.

 Borba uses 9/11 as an example of news coverage creating PTSD, especially for those not directly affected.
-9/11 sparked a media storm and the videos of the planes hitting the towers were viral.
+The horrific attack sparked a media storm and the videos of the planes hitting the towers were viral.
 For kids at home watching broadcast after broadcast use the same vivid image – it can appear as a new event every time, spiking up fear.

 How Could We Help the Situation?